Guerlain: Purchase by LVMH

 Among the outside perfumers to compose perfumes for the firm after 1994 was Mathilde Laurent, who worked for Guerlain at the end of the 1990s and in the early 2000s.
 She composed Aqua Allegorica Pamplelune (1999) and Shalimar Light (2003, reattributed to Jean-Paul Guerlain and relaunched in 2004 following reformulation).
 Maurice Roucel, a perfumer of Symrise, composed L'Instant de Guerlain (2004) and Insolence (2006).
 As the niece of Jean-Jacques Guerlain, some thought Patricia de Nicolaï would have been a candidate for the position of Guerlain's in-house perfumer, though the presence of a glass ceiling in the company prevented her selection for position.

 In May 2008, Thierry Wasser was named the in-house perfumer for Guerlain.
 Wasser, a Swiss perfumer who used to work for Firmenich, created Iris Ganache (2007) and Quand Vient la Pluie (2007) for Guerlain before his appointment the following year.
 Jean-Paul Guerlain stayed on in an advisory consultant role, both for fragrance design and ingredients.
 Wasser was to work closely with Sylvaine Delacourte, Guerlain's Artistic Director.
 In 2010, the LVMH Group cut ties with Jean-Paul Guerlain as their consultant due to his racist comments on French television.

 Russian model Natalia Vodianova has been the face of Guerlain campaigns since 2008.
 Vodianova began advertising Shalimar to celebrate the perfume house's 180th birthday.
 For the Fall 2013 makeup collection, Olivier Echaudemaison, Guerlian's Creative Director of Makeup since 2000 commented "Every season we fantasize with Natalia's image and invent for her a new role.
 For us, it is not just a model, which advertises cosmetics, but above all, a great actress".

 In October 2011, the company named Malaysian actress Michelle Yeoh as a new spokesmodel.
 Yeoh is an ambassador for the Orchidée Impériale line of skincare.

 In 2018, Guerlain founded an initiative to raise awareness around bee protection which launched globally in 2021.
 As part of this initiative, the House invited friends to lead Bee School Sessions to raise awareness among the youth of today.
-UK ambassador Camille Charriere taught a Bee School Session in May 2023 in Notting Hill at Hampden Gurney Primary School.
+UK ambassador Camille Charrière taught a Bee School Session in May 2023 in Notting Hill at Hampden Gurney Primary School.

 In February 2024, the Emirati artist and singer, Balqees Fathi became the Regional Ambassador for the brand in the Middle East.